jaysonwu991/vue-iconfonts/README.md

 # vue-iconfonts

-> A Vue.js project for using iconfont to extend your own icons
+> A Vue.js project to extend your own icons on the basic of using iconfont

 ![Vue 2.x](https://img.shields.io/badge/vue-2.x-green.svg 'Vue 2 Compatible')